wangtian24/tian-scripts/ypl/db/README.md

 ```bash
 alembic revision --autogenerate -m "description for the migration"
 ```
+Note: this does not capture server_default changes.
+If you change the server_default, you will need to manually add it to the migration script.
 1. A new file will be created in the `versions` folder.
 1. Review the generated file and make necessary changes.
 1. Run 'poetry run ruff format db/' to fix any formatting issues.
 You can fix any issues iteratively by running 'poetry run ruff check --fix'